devdiogenes/D.CSS/README.md

 # simple-css
-A simple css file to you use in your projects.
+A simple css file for you use in your projects.